flock-org/flock-artifact/README.md

 This will print out the baseline latency over 10 iterations Compare this value to Setup Latency (ms) Total in row 1.
-Note: Expect this baseline latency to be close to 40, which is higher than the number we observed during our runs for the paper.
-This is because of cloud provisioning and other factors, which could contribute to increase in baseline latency.
+Note: Due to the variance in cloud provisioning storage and compute resources across the 3 different cloud providers and regions, we emphasize that the baseline latency may vary by < +-20 ms from the paper.
+However, this is a fixed cost, and the delta observed in comparison with Flock’s latency should be comparable to the paper.

 ### Relay Results

-Start Flock Relay on AWS
+Start Flock Relay on AWS:

 ```
 cd ~/flock-dev
 ./relay/bin/relay start --port 9000
 ```

-#### Throughput
+**Throughput**

-Start Goben on GCP
+Start Goben on GCP:

-Set Env Variables required to contact relay
+Set Env Variables required to contact relay:

 ```
 cd ~/flock-dev